Meet the Synapse Team

 Director of Outreach

-Viviana is in her third year at Johns Hopkins University studying Neuroscience and Psychology.
+Viviana is in her third year at Johns Hopkins University studying Neuroscience and Cognitive Science.
 She is involved in research implementing cognitive testing at the Johns Hopkins Bayview Stroke Clinic and plans to pursue a career in medicine.
 Viviana is also president of the JHU chapter and is passionate about fostering connections and making meaningful contributions to the field of brain injury.

 Ridhimaa Thaker